ilri/csprotools/README.md

-# CSPro Tools
+# CSPro Tools 2.0
 CSPro Tools is a toolbox for processing [CSPro](https://www.census.gov/population/international/software/cspro/) survey data into MySQL databases.
 The toolbox relies on on [META](https://github.com/ilri/meta) for storing the dictionary information.
-CSPro Tools comprises of four command line tools performing different tasks.
+CSPro Tools comprises of three command line tools performing different tasks.
 The toolbox is cross-platform and can be build in Windows, Linux and Mac.

 ## The toolbox
 -
 ###DCFToXML
 DCFToXML converts a CSPro dictionary file (DCF) into its representation as XML for better application usage.

  The tool produces the following output files:
  - output.xml.
-An XML representation of the CSPro dictionary file. **This file is used in subsequest tools.**
+An XML representation of the CSPro dictionary file. **This file is used in subsequent tools.**

   #### *Parameters*
   - i - Input CSPro DCF file.
   - o - Output XML file.

  ### *Example*
   ```sh
 $ ./dcftoxml -i my_input_dcf_file.dcf -o my_output_xml_file.xml
 ```

 -
 ###CSProToMySQL
 CSProToMySQL converts a CSPro Dictionary file (in XML format) into a relational MySQL schema.

- CSProToMySQL creates a complete relational schemas with the following features:
+ CSProToMySQL creates a complete relational schema with the following features:
  - A record can be identified as the main table.
 The main table will be linked to the rest of tables.
  - Value lists are stored in lookup tables.
 Lookup tables are then related to main tables.
  - Records are converted to tables.